What is a spaceship?

 The Ideal Spaceship: the next benchmark for crewed spacecraft

 Thus far, I have asserted that spaceships should not be built with modular hulls.
-Instead, monolithic hulls must be developed that can sustain large crews and sensitive equipment in hostile environments for long-duration stays.
+Instead, monolithic hulls must be developed to sustain large crews and sensitive equipmentAdverse effects of vibrations, radiation, etc. in hostile environments for long-duration stays.
 This core property suggests that spaceship construction will share more in principle with shipbuilding traditions especially submarines? — than with space stations.
 But where the centuries-old practice of shipbuilding was only formalised as naval architecture in the 19th century, space’s inaccessibility demands that theoretical engineering principles for spaceships be defined before building and deployment in orbit.
-In principle, this is what the engineers at Langley were pursuing but with no prior station benchmarks and subsequent shift in priorities to Apollo, the theoretical foundations were never laid and the necessary technology development roadmap to realising such an ideal spaceship remains undeveloped.
+In principle, this is what the engineers at Langley were pursuing but with no prior station benchmarks and subsequent shift in priorities to Apollo, the theoretical foundations were never laid and the necessary technology development roadmap to realising such an Ideal Spaceship remains undeveloped.
 The early prototyping data also is not easily accessed.

 Towards laying stronger foundations, the chart identifies an ideal spaceship as a 70-person system and 90-m³ of habitable volume per person.
 This results in an overall habitable volume of 6300-m³.
 This is an order of magnitude increase in crew size to the ISS’s 7 while offering the comfort of Skylab, the best in class for a space station as per the chart.
-It is worth noting that the ideal spaceship does not yet have a defined geometry but its volume is remarkably close to that of Wernher von Braun’s wheel-shaped space station.
+It is worth noting that the Ideal Spaceship does not yet have a defined geometry but its volume is remarkably close to that of Wernher von Braun’s wheel-shaped space station.
 In his design, the shape was the starting point and the corresponding dimensions were derived for spin rates low enough to generate artificial gravity without inducing space motion sickness to its crew.

 This “ideal spaceship”, if shaped like a wheel, could also have some artificial gravity but this is not mandatory.
 The primary intention is to create a monolithic hull with a target volume of 6300-m³ that, when pressurised, is spacious enough for human comfort but this is also large enough for other microgravity applications, like space data centers and in-space manufacturing.
 Any addition of gravity might only be downstream of these use cases.
 Though the remainder of the discussion is constrained to zero-gravity applications of a monolithic hull, addition of thrusters to its outer rim to generate gravity would have important ramifications on the hull’s materials due to thruster plume impingement.

 While von Braun also assumed modular robotic assembly of the hull from small rigid sections, the aforementioned Langley engineers sidestepped hyper-modular designs.
 Their implemented solutions were wheels made from large inflatable “bicycle tubes” and pipes arranged as a hexagonal ring.
 These structures promised not only uninterrupted interior volume but also dramatically lower cost and complexity: even in the 1960s, their estimated costs were two orders of magnitude cheaper when adjusted for 2025 ($1 billion ) while requiring roughly ten times fewer launches than the ISS.
+If a monolithic hull is indeed possible then one can imagine how we can treat these hulls as modules themselves which could be assembled into something grander; the above chart indicates this concept as 10 Ideal Spaceships.
+In a sense, the goal is not to eliminate the modularity but to use it only when necessary.Pete Lynn suggests that I re-examine my claim that hulls be monolithic or inflatable; rigid elements are mechanically easier to deal with than inflatables.
+His perspective is vastly more informed than mine, given his work at OtherLab, whereas I am trying to provoke a different solution to the hyper-modularity I sense is blighting space infrastructure.
+My hope is we will collectively tease out the best feasible solution over time.

-The engineering challenge now is to create an inflatable structure that can compress 6.3:1 (or better) while using materials light enough that the entire ideal spaceship weighs under 100 tons when deployed to fit within Starship’s payload bay when stowed.
+The engineering challenge now is to create an inflatable structure that can compress 6.3:1 (or better) while using materials light enough that the entire Ideal Spaceship (or its hull with some basic motion control systems) weighs under 100 tons when deployed to fit within Starship’s payload bay when stowed.
 While this could unlock the imagined economic potential of space and the technological insurance policy for humanity’s survival, its near-term technical feasibility remains unclear.
-The next section summarises the state-of-the-art open literature on inflatable high-strength fabrics research and development in a step towards determining some requirements needed for the ideal spaceship’s inflatable material.

 How to (maybe) make them?

-- inner liner layer
+1. inner liner layer

-- bladder layer
+2. bladder layer

-- restraint layer
+3. restraint layer

-- micrometeoroid/orbital debris (MMOD) protection layer, and
+4. micrometeoroid/orbital debris (MMOD) protection layer, and

-- thermal protection (MLI) layer
+5. thermal protection (MLI) layer

 The remainder of the discussion specifies the desirable properties for a next generation multilayer shell and its two load-bearing parts — the restraint and MMOD protection layers — for the Ideal Spaceship.